-For more information about deposits, see the instructions in the coupon booklet (Form 8109) and Pub.
-583, Taxpayers Starting a Rusiness
+For more information on deposits, see the instructions in the coupon booklet (Form 8109) and Pub.
+583, Starting a Business and Keeping Records.

-Caution: If the corporation owes tax when it files Form 1120F, do not include the payment with the tax return.
-Instead, mail or deliver the payment with Form 8109 to a qualified depositary or FRB.
+Caution: If the corporation owes tax when it files Form 1120-F, do not include the payment with the tax return.
+Instead, mail or deliver the payment with Form 8109 to a qualified depositary or FRB or use the EFTPS system, if applicable.

-K. Estimated Tax Payments
+Estimated Tax Payments

-Generally, a foreign corporation must make installment payments of estimated tax if it expects its estimated tax (as defined in Regulations section 1.882-1(e)) to be \$500 or more.
-For a calendar or fiscal year corporation, the installments are due by the 15th day of the 4th, 6th, 9th, and 12th months of the tax year.
-If any date falls on a Saturday, Sunday, or legal holiday, the installment is due on the next regular workday.
-Use Form 1120-W, Corporation Estimated Tax, as a worksheet to compute estimated tax.
-Foreign corporations that maintain an office or place of business in the United States must use the deposit coupons (Forms 8109) to make deposits of estimated tax.
-For more information on estimated tax payments, including penalties that apply if the corporation fails to make required payments. see the instructions for line 7 on page 5.
+Generally, a foreign corporation must make installment payments of estimated tax if it expects its estimated tax to be \$500 or more.
+The installments are due by the 15th day of the 4th, 6th, 9th, and 12th months of the tax year.
+If any date falls on a Saturday, Sunday, or legal holiday, the installment is due on the next regular business day.
+Use Form 1120-W, Estimated Tax for Corporations, as a worksheet to compute estimated tax.
+If the foreign corporation maintains an office or place of business in the United States, it must use the deposit coupons (Forms 8109) to make deposits of estimated tax.
+For more information on estimated tax payments, including penalties that apply if the corporation fails to make required payments, see Line 7.
+Estimated Tax Penalty on page 6.

-If the corporation overpaid estimated tax, it may be able to get a "quick refund" by filing Form 4466, Corporation Application for Quick Refund of Overpayment of Estimated Tax.

-The overpayment must be at least 10% of the expected income tax liability and at least \$500.
+Overpaid estimated tax.- If the corporation overpaid estimated tax, it may be able to get a quick refund by filing Form 4466, Corporation Application for Quick Refund of Overpayment of Estimated Tax.
+The overpayment must be at least 10% of the corporation's expected income tax liability and at least \$500.
 To apply for a quick refund, file Form 4466 before the 16th day of the 3rd month after the end of the tax year, but before the corporation files its income tax return.
 Do not file Form 4466 before the end of the corporation's tax year.

-L. Interest and Penalties
+Interest and Penalties